-ConsolidatedAvg TM1 Function: Syntax, Use and Examples
+ConsolidatedAvg TM1 Function: How to Use, Example, and Syntax

 ConsolidatedAvg is used to calculate a single consolidated average value of child values at the n level.
 For example, if you have three child elements with 10, 15 and 11 in a measure, the consolidated average would be (10+15+11)/3, so 12.